I wrote this article based on my years teaching and coaching youth soccer. Please share your soccer strategies below in the comments.

 It is tempting for coaches to utilize a long-ball “kick and run” strategy to win games when children are young; however, games won in this manner come at a high cost to young players’ development as soccer players and prevents them from learning how to win a soccer game the right way.

-If you have watched a soccer game with children ten and under playing, you have probably seen the “kick and run” strategy in action.
+If you have watched a soccer game of children ten and under, you have probably seen the “kick and run” strategy in action.
 A team puts its fastest players at forward positions and has the defense kick the ball downfield through the air to these players as often as possible (removing the midfielders from play).
 Eventually, the defense and forwards connect one of these long passes for an easy goal.
 While this can make for some quick and exciting goals, and ultimately wins for young teams, in the long run, a coach that utilizes this strategy is not doing his players any favors, as the players are winning games at a high cost.
 That cost is not learning how to play the ball out of the backfield and move the ball effectively downfield using team-oriented dribbling and passing skills.

 While the “kick and run” strategy often works quite well and results in wins for teams with young players, this long-ball strategy will eventually lose its effectiveness.
 This is because defenses become much more effective at shutting down the “kick and run” strategy as children grow older.
-Children that rely on the “kick and run” strategy to win games will find themselves at a big disadvantage to players that learned how to move the ball downfield using their soccer skills.
+Children that rely on the “kick and run” strategy to win games will find themselves at a big disadvantage over players that learned how to move the ball downfield using their soccer skills.

 If you want to develop soccer players that know how to move the ball downfield to score goals and win games when they are older, then it is wise to avoid the “kick and run” strategy.
 Allow children to learn via trial and error how to play the ball out of the backfield and move it downfield towards their opponent’s goal.
 You may miss scoring opportunities and let up some goals by instructing them to play that way, but you are doing them a favor as far as their long-term development as soccer players is concerned, and that is what a coach should ultimately be striving to achieve.